 - a.
-Lift the charge socket cover located on the right side of he handset. - b.
+Lift the charge socket cover located on the right side of the handset. - b.
 Insert the USB connector of the 5VDC/600mA adaptor into the charge jack. - c.
-Plug the mains adaptor into a 230V AC,50Hz mains socket with the switch on the socket set to Off. - d.
-Use only the power supply provided. - e.
-Switch ON the mains socket.
+Plug the mains adaptor into a 230V AC, 50Hz mains socket with the switch on the socket set to Off. - d.
+Use only the charging cables provided. - e.
+Switch ON the mains socket. - f.
+It takes about 10 hours to fully recharge the batteries if the batteries are completely run down.
+New batteries will take up to 14 hours to fully charge.